 As a hotelier, there’s not much that’s more important to your business than guest satisfaction.
 It drives rate, fills rooms, improves rankings, and keeps your property ahead of the competition.

-But with conflicting priorities, it’s not always easy to keep the guest satisfaction center stage.
+But with conflicting priorities, it’s not always easy to keep the guest satisfaction centre stage.
 We’ve found some ways that you can improve guest satisfaction that is simple to execute and guaranteed to give you results.

 Personalise their experience

 The most important element in communicating with guests is making sure the messages feel personal.
 Your guests will respond best when it’s clear that you have taken the time to know them and treat them as individuals.
-Try sending personalised emails to guests based on where they are in their life cycle, how loyal of a guest they are and other factors you may know about them i.e. where they are from, when they like to stay, packages they like to book, etc.
+Try sending personalised emails to guests based on where they are in their life cycle, how loyal of a guest they are and other factors you may know about them i.e. where they are from when they like to stay, packages they like to book, etc.

 Implement in-room technology

 Technology that is being developed for hotels these days is a game-changer for the industry.
 An example is the smart room keys, which allows your guests to simply swipe open their hotel room door with the use of their smartphone.
 The use of tablets in guest rooms has also helped the communication between guests and the front desk.
-Travelers can also make pre-payments to local attractions or in-house amenities ahead of time, which is a big time-saver for both the guest and hotel.
+Travellers can also make pre-payments to local attractions or in-house amenities ahead of time, which is a big time-saver for both the guest and hotel.
 Many hotels are adding virtual assistants such as Alexa, Google Home for room service, etc.

 Reward repeat guests